2. Threats through use

 Example 4: by altering a few words, an attacker succeeds in posting an offensive message on a public forum, despite a filter with a large language model being in place

-AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided - not to let the model perform its task correctly but for other goals, such as getting ofensive answers by bypassing certain protections.
+AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided - not to let the model perform its task correctly but for other goals, such as getting offensive answers by bypassing certain protections.
 This is typically referred to as direct prompt injection.

 See MITRE ATLAS - Evade ML model